Sapiens-OSS/sapiens-modding-wiki/docs/docs/scripting/game-saves.md

 # Game Saves

-::: tip
+::: tip Hammerstone Edition&#8482;
 We recommend you use Hammerstone for managing state.
-You can find the Hammerstone docs [here](/hammerstone/save-state.md)
+You can find the Hammerstone docs [here.](/hammerstone/save-state.md)
 :::

 ## Step by Step